 Foreign Currency Risk.
-The majority of our transactions occur in U.S. dollars.
-However, we do have certain transactions that are denominated in currencies other than the U.S. dollar, primarily, Swiss francs and the euro, and we therefore are subject to foreign exchange risk.
-The fluctuation in the value of the U.S. dollar against other currencies affects the reported amounts of expenses, assets and liabilities associated with a limited number of preclinical and clinical activities.
-During March 2019, we settled a forward currency exchange contract denominated in Swiss francs, that was not designated as a cash flow hedge, and was to secure a foreign currency exchange rate when a contract is executed involving payment in a foreign currency in order to minimize cash flow exposure to fluctuating exchange rates.
+The majority of our transactions are denominated in U.S. dollars.
+However, we do have certain transactions that are denominated in currencies other than the U.S. dollar, primarily Swiss francs and the euro, and we therefore are subject to foreign exchange risk.
+The fluctuation in the value of the U.S. dollar against other currencies affects the reported amounts of expenses, assets and liabilities associated with a limited number of manufacturing activities.

 We do not use derivative financial instruments for speculative trading purposes, nor do we hedge foreign currency exchange rate exposure in a manner that entirely offsets the earnings effects of changes in foreign currency exchange rates.

-The counterparty to our forward foreign currency exchange contracts are creditworthy commercial banks, which minimizes the risk of counterparty nonperformance.
+The counterparties to our forward foreign currency exchange contracts are creditworthy commercial banks, which minimizes the risk of counterparty nonperformance.

-As of September 30, 2019, we had no open forward foreign currency exchange contracts.
+As of March 31, 2020, we had no open forward foreign currency exchange contracts.